Request Contexts

 // typesafety and the guarantee that there will be no clash of keys.

-// The first Filter is required to initialise the bag of state.
+// The Filter modifies the bag of state.

 // The handler just prints out the state.